 Calculating and Reporting Net Operating Losses

 The net operating loss deduction is computed on Schedule A of Form 1045, Application for Tentative Refund.
-Schedule B of this form is used to calculate the actual amounts to be carried back or carried forward.
+Schedule B of this form is used to calculate the actual amounts to be carried forward.
 Although this form can be attached to the annual tax return, it can be filed separately.

-A net operating loss must be deducted from modified taxable income, which is taxable income before nonbusiness deductions that exceed nonbusiness income, personal exemptions, itemized deductions, or the standard deduction is subtracted.
+A net operating loss must be deducted from modified taxable income, taxable income before nonbusiness deductions exceeding nonbusiness income, personal exemptions, itemized deductions, or the standard deduction is subtracted.
 Therefore, on Form 1045, these deductions must be added back to determine the result of the net operating loss.
 Modified taxable income cannot be less than 0.
 The change in taxable income created by the NOL carryover will change the adjusted gross income (AGI) for that year, which will also affect deductions and other items that depend on AGI.

-Example — Calculating a NOL on Form 1045
+Example: Calculating a NOL on Form 1045

 This is an outline of how Form 1045 is used to calculate the NOL.
 You have a small business with the following income and deductions on your Form 1040.